Lezaleas/Reviews-Churn/README.md

-# Reviews-Churn
-Analyzing Customer Review Messages with LLMs to Identify Key Drivers of Churn and Retention
+# Analyzing Customer Review Messages with LLMs to Identify Key Drivers of Churn and Retention